 Haven’t considered cycling

-Many non-cyclists won’t have even thought about cycling.
-So start that conversation.
+The reality is that many non-cyclists won’t have even thought about cycling.
+So why not just start that conversation?
 You could:

-- Run a presentation on cycle commuting in work time.
-Include video footage on cycling’s benefits (type ‘benefits of cycle commuting’ into YouTube and pick your favourites).
-See if any of your existing Cyclescheme participants are happy to talk about their experiences.
+- Run a presentation (in work time) on cycle commuting.
+Include video footage on the benefits of cycling.
+Perhaps some your existing Cyclescheme participants are happy to talk about their experiences.